digitallawyer/openlegaldictionary/_definitions/sacramentum.md

 ---
 title: Sacramentum
 permalink: "/definitions/sacramentum.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 An oath, as being a very sacred thing; more particularly, the oath taken by soldiers to be true to their general and their country.
 Ainsw.
   Lex
 published_at: '2018-07-07'